Unirep/Unirep/packages/docs/docs/core-api/user-state.md

 ## genUserSignUpProof

 Generate a proof that can be used to signup.
+Returns a [`SignupProof`](/docs/contracts-api/signup-proof).

 ```ts
 state.genUserSignUpProof(options: {